Palace Theatre (New York City)

-The Palace Theatre is a Broadway theater at 1564 Broadway, facing Times Square, in the Midtown Manhattan neighborhood of New York City.
-Designed by Milwaukee architects Kirchhoff & Rose, the theater was funded by Martin Beck and opened in 1913.
-From its opening to about 1929, the Palace was considered among vaudeville performers as the flagship of Benjamin Franklin Keith and Edward Franklin Albee II's organization.
-The theater had 1,743 seats across three levels as of 2018.
+The Palace Theatre is a Broadway theater at 1564 Broadway, at the north end of Times Square, in the Midtown Manhattan neighborhood of New York City, New York, U.S. Designed by Milwaukee architects Kirchhoff & Rose, the theater was funded by Martin Beck and opened in 1913.
+From its opening to about 1929, the Palace was considered among vaudeville performers as the flagship venue of Benjamin Franklin Keith and Edward Franklin Albee II's organization.
+The theater had 1,648 seats across three levels as of 2018.

 The modern Palace Theatre consists of a three-level auditorium at 47th Street, which is a New York City designated landmark.
 The auditorium contains ornately designed plasterwork, boxes on the side walls, and two balcony levels that slope downward toward the stage.
 When it opened, the theater was accompanied by an 11- or 12-story office wing facing Broadway, also designed by Kirchhoff & Rose.